IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >“The ignorance, carelessness, and brutality are not only in the rough-handed slaughtermen, **but in the polite ladies and gentlemen whose dietetic habits render the slaughtermen necessary**.”

+>“It is quite true that most—not all—Food Reformers admit into their diet such animal food as milk, butter, cheese, and eggs, and, therefore, the term “Vegetarian,” as applied to these, is not an accurate one; but it is quite a mistake to imagine that this misleading title is coveted or purposely retained by the Vegetarians themselves.
+On the contrary, the desirability of finding a more suitable name has again and again been discussed in the pages of the Dietetic Reformer ; and there has been no attempt whatever on the part of the Vegetarian Society, or its members, to claim the merit of a purely vegetable diet.
+But the fact is, that the word “Vegetarian,” in its general application to those who abstain from flesh, has long become too firmly ﬁxed in the language to admit of any sudden limitation or restriction.
+It is the most difficult thing in the world to alter a word which has once become nationalised in a particular sense; and the reason why Food Reformers are still called “Vegetarians” is simply that nobody has yet been able to suggest any title which would have the least chance of ousting the more popular term.
+“I feel sure,” says Sir Henry Thompson, “that my friends ‘the Vegetarians,’ living on a mixed diet, will see the necessity of seeking a more appropriate designation to distinguish them ; if not, we must endeavour to invent one for them.”
+If Sir Henry Thompson will make this endeavour, all Vegetarians will be sincerely grateful to him ; at present the only alternative title seems to be the word “Akreophagist,” which is hardly likely to take permanent root in the English language.
+>
+>.....
+>
+>However, as Sir Henry Thompson has thought ﬁt to challenge our position on this question of the use of eggs and dairy produce, it may be well to consider it more fully.
+It is quite a mistake to suppose, as he seems to imply, that Food Reformers use eggs and milk very largely as a substitute for flesh ; on the contrary, I believe that most of us use them sparingly and in moderation, believing, as Sir Henry Thompson himself remarks, that “for us who have long ago achieved our full growth, and can thrive on solid fare, milk is altogether superﬂuous and mostly mischievous as a drink.”
+Milk, as it has been well said, is “an excellent thing—for calves ;” and Food Reformers, for the most part, being well aware of this, are careful not to use dairy produce in the quantity mentioned by Sir Henry Thompson.
+But why, it may be asked, do they not renounce eggs and milk altogether, and thus establish an unequivocal claim to the title of Vegetarian ?
+To this it must be answered that the immediate object which Food Reformers aim at is not so much the disuse of animal substances in general, as the abolition of ﬂesh-meat in particular ; and that if they can drive their opponents to make the very important admission that actual flesh-food is unnecessary, they can afford to smile at the trivial retort that animal substance is still used in eggs and milk.
+It is not the mere name of “animal” food they are afraid of, but they consider the use of butcher’s meat at once unpleasant and degrading. though, as such strong objections cannot be urged against dairy produce, many who abstain from beef and mutton continue to use eggs, milk, cheese, and butter.
+There is, of course, the additional reason that it is hard all at once to make the complete change to a strictly vegetarian diet, and many Food Reformers are glad to use eggs and milk as being at present cheap and plentiful, and as affording a modus vivendi to those who might otherwise be entirely cut off by dietetic differences from the society of their friends, though, at the same time, they are well aware that even dairy produce is quite unnecessary and superﬂuous, and will doubtlessly be dispensed with altogether under a more natural system of diet.
+In the meantime, however, one step is sufficient.
+Let us ﬁrst recognise the fact that the institution of the slaughter-house, with all its attendant horrors, is one that might easily be <span style="color:red">abolished</span>; that point gained, the question of the total disuse of all animal products is one that will easily be decided hereafter.” [[Source](https://en.wikisource.org/wiki/A_Plea_for_Vegetarianism_and_Other_Essays/Chapter_6){:target="_blank"}]

 >“Before passing on, I will merely add this, that in some ways the **evils attendant on slaughtering grow worse, and not better**, as civilisation advances, because of the more complex conditions of town life, and the increasingly long journeys to which animals are subjected in their transit from the grazier to the slaughterman.”[^Salt][1897]

 ― <a href="https://en.wikipedia.org/wiki/Henry_Stephens_Salt" target="_blank">Henry Stephens Salt</a><span style="color:Chartreuse">( "father of animal rights", campaigner for social reform in the fields of prisons, schools, economic institutions, and the treatment of animals.
 Introduced Mohandas Gandhi to the influential works on animal rights)</span>